 AEE Institute hosts a series of small, regional PUC Advanced Energy Forums for commissioners, by commissioners.
 The forums are co-hosted by thought-leading commissioners in each region and are customized to cover the advanced energy issues of highest importance to that region.
 Participating commissioners engage in discussions about the new technologies that are fundamentally reshaping the electricity system and what challenges and opportunities are arising for regulators as a result.
-To date, forums have been held in New England, the Midwest and the Mid-Atlantic, and planning for forums in the West and the South for later this year is under way.
+For more information about our forums: see the press releases from our past forums below:

 DocketDash is a PUC docket search engine that automatically collects and processes dockets from PUCs across the country – 220,000 dockets and 3 million filed documents to date.
 DocketDash allows you to: